webplatform/docs-wpd/Marketing/Posting_Guidelines/index.md

 ** Positive
 ** Inclusive
 ** Centered on Web Platform Docs, not other products, organizations or sites
 * Every proposed blog post must be posted by a member of member-webdocs (perhaps on behalf of another submitter) to that list.
 The post may not go live until either: '''two independent "Sounds Good To Me" responses''' are received on that list, or '''12 hours''' have passed.
+Post types that do not have precedent or are potentially controversial must get at least two active SGTMs.